 |The right to data portability||Subject to certain conditions, you may request a copy of your personal data to be transferred to another organisation.|

-Please note that the above rights may not apply in all circumstances but we will respond within a month of any requests.
+Please note that the above rights may not apply in all circumstances but we will respond within a month to any request.
 If you have any questions or concerns about the information we hold on you, please contact our Data Protection Officer by one of the following options:

 Tel: 01928 242942

-Post: FAO Head of Information Governance & Data Protection Officer
+or by Post: FAO Sarah Murray Head of Information Governance & Data Protection Officer

-If you are not happy about the way your information is handled, you have the right to lodge a complaint with a supervisory authority.
-In the UK, this is the Information Commissioners Office (ICO).
+If you are unhappy with the way your information is handled, you have the right to make a complaint to the UK’s supervisory authority, the Information Commissioners Office (ICO).

 Changes to our privacy notice